aamoghS/cerebraClone/README.md

 # DSGT Monorepo Starter

-This monorepo starter was created by **Aamogh Sawant** to help future tech directories and developers streamline their projects with a structured, scalable setup.
+This monorepo starter was created by **Aamogh Sawant** to help future tech directors and developers streamline their projects with a structured, scalable setup.

 ## Getting Started